IN-CORE/incore-docs/manual/source/analyses/building_loss.md

 This analysis computes building structural loss based on mean damage of the building.

-The economic loss damage uses building appraisal value as a base price and adjusts it based on the consumer price index reflecting inflation.
+The economic loss damage calculates the building loss based on building appraisal value, mean damage and an inflation multiplier.
+A user must supply the inflation percentage between building appraisal year and year of interest (current, date of hazard etc.)

 The output of this analysis is a CSV file with structural losses based on damage.